 - Endogenous Import and Export Decisions and Productivity

-- Competitiveness and Export Expansion of Chinese Firms in World Market, with Shengyu Li.
+- Competitiveness and Export Expansion of Chinese Firms in the Global Market, with Shengyu Li.

 - Product Innovation, Process Innovation, Firm Investment in R&D and Productivity, with Mark Roberts, Bettina Peters, and Van Anh Vuong